danlunt1976/UM_Bristol/CMIP7_fcg_GHG_CO2.md

 And these differences were merged to `xqchz`, except for the running length, we keep it as from '1750–2014', i.e., 265 model years.

 Though new exec was created, we got problems running it — no fatal error could be spotted.
+Error code is 29:

+> forrtl: severe (29): file not found, unit 615, file /mnt/storage/private/bridge/um_output/nd20983/xqchz/datam/fort.615

+After diagonosing, we found that the pathname of solar forcing file is not complete. `/home/mf22281/um_updates/varying_TSI_CMIP6.dat` was used in the original `xqcpa`, while this failed to be converted into `/user/home/mf22281/um_updates/varying_TSI_CMIP6.dat` on bc4.

+We manually edited `SCRIPT` and `CNTLATM`,

+In `SCRIPT`: SOLAR_VAR_FILE='/user/home/mf22281/um_updates/varying_TSI_CMIP6.dat'

+In `CNTLATM`: SOLAR_FILE='/user/home/mf22281/um_updates/varying_TSI_CMIP6.dat'

+And this fixed the problem now.